samayo/bulletproof/README.md

 # BULLETPROOF
 #### SECURE PHP IMAGE UPLOADER
-This is a one-file solution for image upload, crop, resize and watermark in PHP, using the best **security**.
+This is a one-file solution for a secure image upload, crop, resize, watermark.. in PHP

 ##### **Enable** `php_exif` extension in your php.ini before using this class.
 =====